-Long-term redevelopment shall include coordination with the Florida Department of Economic Development Community Affairs Division of Emergency Management, Department, Department of Transportation (FDOT), Miami-Dade County, and private property owners to accomplish necessary actions to restore the City's roadway system (public and private) respectively to at least their condition prior to the onset of natural disaster.
-This may include relocation of facilities, retrofitting, storm proofing and other structural upgrading.
+Long-term redevelopment shall include coordination with the Florida Department of Economic Development Community Affairs Division of Emergency Management, Department of Transportation (FDOT), Miami-Dade County, and private property owners to accomplish necessary actions to restore the City's roadway system (public and private) respectively to at least their condition prior to the onset of natural disaster, with due consideration given to the impacts of projected sea level rise.
+This may include relocation of facilities, elevating, retrofitting, storm proofing and other structural upgrading.